Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/README.md

 ## II) Contributing to the user script code

 The script is located in the "user script" folder, alongside archives of the previous version.
-The "All versions" folder is automatically updated, so you do not have to worry about it.<br>
+Whenever latest.user.js gets updated, both the "All versions" folder and the Greasyfork copy are automatically updated, so you do not have to worry about those.<br>
-There is not much to say, despite maybe to remember to increment the version number one making a new version...
+There is not much to say, despite maybe to remember to increment the version number when making a new version...